 Question 1 of 2

-The amount of coverage you need depends on the value of your vehicle, your annual mileage, potential risks to your vehicle and other factors.
-Ask yourself the following questions to determine how much coverage is right for you.
+The amount of coverage you need depends on the value of your vehicle, your annual mileage and any driving risks you face.
+Ask yourself these questions to determine the right coverage for you.

 The amount you’re willing to pay directly influences how much coverage you can get.